cynthiaadomportuphy/cynthiaadomportuphy/README.md

-Hi there, I'am Cynthia :wave.
+Hi there, I'am Cynthia :wave:.

 :hammer_and_wrench: I love numbers, analyzing data and solving problems.

 ### 👩‍🎓 About